-Angie Crabtree is an artist and designer whose paintings offer a rigorous study of light and optics, approaching the subject matter as portraiture of modern day relics for a world that loves beautiful trophies.
+AC’s paintings offer a rigorous study of light and optics, approaching the subject matter as portraiture of modern day relics for a world that loves beautiful trophies.

 Angie painted her first diamond — at 5 feet tall — in 2011 for her exhibition, “Living the Dream” as a commentary on the American Dream.
 Inspired by her viewers’ responses, AC continued to dig deeper into our perception of excess, wealth and luxury.
 Using oil paint, she creates magnified portraits of real gemstones.
 Her most well-known commissions include “The Pink Promise” diamond and Chopard’s massive 342 carat “Queen of Kalahari” diamond.